Hana Wasabi Flowers

 Inventory, bunch : 0

-Hana Wasabi is available year-round, with a peak season in late winter to early summer.
+Hana Wasabi is available year-round, with a peak season in mid-winter through the spring.

 Recipes that include Hana Wasabi Flowers.
 One is easiest, three is harder.